DevExpress-Examples/maui-collectionview-long-tap/README.md

 ### Behavior

-Follow the steps below to open the full list of items on the header click:
+Follow the steps below to open the full list of items on header click:

 1. Call the [Routing.RegisterRoute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.routing.registerroute?view=net-maui-7.0#microsoft-maui-controls-routing-registerroute(system-string-system-type)) method to register the page that contains the full list of items: